Video Arcade Games

 Video Arcade Games - A Brief History

 The history of the video arcade game is one of great commercial success and incredible growth.
 Starting in 1971 with the earliest known coin-operated arcade video game Galaxy Game and it’s commercial cousin Computer Space, the video arcade game business was off and running.
-Soon after Japanese greats like Atari, Taito and SEGA launched several new video arcade games and market innovations, including the four-way joystick controller, better sprite graphics and multi-player control.
+Soon after Japanese greats like Atari, Taito and SEGA launched several new boxed games and market innovations, including the four-way joystick controller, better sprite graphics and multi-player control.

-Jump ahead 20 years to 1991 and video arcades are a common feature of shopping malls and community retail.
-Jump ahead another 20 years, and the video arcade business has become a much different one.
+Jump ahead 20 years to 1991 and arcades are a common feature of shopping malls and community retail.
+Jump ahead another 20 years, and the arcade business has become a much different one.
 Down from the once great and unstoppable revenues and manufacturer proliferation it once was, to an arcade game industry that has dramatically shifted focus from stand-alone retail locations to desktop and home-based console gaming.

 The Video Arcade Business